 The introduction of the eSIM is a big change.
-In fact, for device personalization and customer account identification, it’s the most significant one for decades – with benefits for device makers and connectivity network operators alike.
+In fact, it’s the most significant factor for device personalizationcount identification for decades, and customer ac with benefits for device makers and connectivity network operators alike.
 Now, the momentum of eSIM adoption with 5G IoT is accelerating:

-In summary, indeed, eSIM technology is set for hyper-growth and crossing a critical inflection point, as many respected analysts in the industry observe.
-Another vital factor bringing eSIM to the fore is that the latest Release 17 of the 3GPP standards that define the 5G technologies have also incorporated full support for NB-IoT and CAT-1 Low Power Wide Area Networks (LPWAN) as “New Radio” or NR.
+In summary, eSIM technology is set for hyper-growth and is crossing a critical inflection point, as many respected analysts in the industry observe.
+Another vital factor bringing eSIM to the fore is that the latest Release 17 of the 3GPP standards that define the 5G technologies has also incorporated full support for NB-IoT and CAT-1 Low Power Wide Area Networks (LPWAN) as “New Radio” or NR.

 Helpful tip!